-PROG.SAS finds PROG1.SAS and PROGRAM2.SAS

 PROG?B.SAS finds PROG1B.SAS but not PROG11B.SAS

 REVENUE. finds REVENUE.SAS and REVENUE.DAT

 Understanding How SAS Files Are Stored under Windows: As a SAS user, you already know about the various types of SAS files and that these files are stored in SAS data libraries.
-Under Windows, the concept of a SAS data library is loosely analogous to that of a folder, with the addition of the concept of SAS engines.
+Under Windows, the concept of a SAS data library is loosely analogous to that of a folder containing SAS files, with the addition of the concept of SAS engines.
 An example will help illustrate this.

 Suppose you have two folders, C:\REPORTS and C:\INCOME.
-In the REPORTS folder, there are some Version 7 SAS tables.
-In the INCOME folder, you also have Version 7 SAS tables but also some Version 6 SAS tables.
-To access these three categories of tables, you would set up three SAS data libraries.
-Two of the data libraries would point to the INCOME folder, but each of these libraries would contain only those tables accessed by the appropriate SAS engine.
+In the REPORTS folder, there are some SAS 9.1 SAS tables.
+In the INCOME folder, you also have SAS 9.1 SAS tables but also some Version 6 SAS tables.
+To access the two types of SAS files in the INCOME folder, you would submit two SAS LIBNAME statements pointing to this folder.
+One of the LIBNAME statements would have a V9 engine associated with it, while the other would have a V6 engine associated with it.

-In this book, "table" is used in place of "data set," and "row" and "column" replace "observation" and "variable."
+In this book, the following terms are used interchangeably: "table" and "data set"; "row" and "observation"; and "column" and "variable."

 You can also concatenate several folders into one SAS data library.
-See Chapter 7 for more information on managing SAS data libraries.
+See Chapter 9 for more information on managing SAS data libraries.